-This Program is designed for Art students who have demonstrated skills beyond a Beginner level.
+This Program is designed for Art students who have demonstrated skills, focus, and maturity beyond a Beginner level.
 Our students are typically, but not always, in their upper-middle or high school years.
 Some are interested in developing, building, or expanding their portfolio, perhaps for application into schools of Art or Design.
 Others come to the course with an eye towards working with other students with a similar focus, interest, or skill level in Art.

-Browse through our online Gallery to see examples of works in progress.
+Student Artworks will be selected and on display for Studio Exhibitions throughout the academic year.
+Browse through our online Gallery to see examples of completed works and works in progress.

-Enrollment in the Art for Advanced Students Program is by invitation/permission of the Art Teacher.
-If you are interested in being considered, please contact Art@MonroeStreetStudio.com and be sure to include photographic samples of your current work.
+Enrollment in classes for Intermediate and Advanced Students is by invitation/permission of the Art Teacher.
+New students may apply by contacting Art@MonroeStreetStudio.com, being sure to include photographic samples of recent work.